bauersmichel/javascript/README.md

 # JavaScript Style Guide

-This Style Guide is a fork of the popular [AirBnB Javascript-Guide](https://github.com/airbnb/javascript).
+This Style Guide is a fork of the popular [AirBnB Javascript-Guide](https://github.com/airbnb/javascript) which was modified to better suite the FraGOLE-project (mostly rule-removal to get a leaner guide).

 This document contains guidelines for developers who want to work on the FraGOLE-Framework.
 The main intention of this guide is to ensure a good readbility and maintainability of the projects code.